patchy-oss/go-tftpd/README.md

 # go-tftpd

-Simple and dirty tftpd implementation
+Simple and dirty tftpd implementation.

+To build it simply run:
+`go build`